yoyoberenguer/Cobra/README.md

 Screendump are taken from the most recent engine that will be used for a commercial version of Cobra See also the GUI screendump at the bottom of the page.

+I am also devlopping a module capable of connecting network users to join the gaming experience.

 _If you are curious or interested by the project, you can always drop me a line at yoyoberenguer@gmail.com_

 You can watch youtube videos: